puppetlabs/puppet-instruqt-tracks/trigger-a-puppet-agent-run/03-specify-a-desired-state/assignment.md

 Notice: /Stage[main]/Main/Node[agent.puppet.vm]/Notify[Hello Puppet!]/message: defined 'message' as 'Hello Puppet!'
 ```

 Resource declarations define the desired state of that node.
 When a Puppet run is triggered, the server parses these declarations, builds the catalog, and sends it back to the agent.
-The agent makes the changes to achieve the desired state of the resources in its catalog.
+If the agent finds any resources that are not in the desired state, the agent makes the necessary changes to bring the resource into the desired state.

 You can use multiple resource declarations to perform complex operations such as configuring a load balancer or defining hundreds of firewall rules - the sky's the limit.